ojaksch/MiSTer_tty2tft/README.md

 This setup plays JPG pictures and MJPEG videos <br>
 from SD card, optional downloading via WiFi.

-Head over to the [documentation folder](https://github.com/ojaksch/MiSTer_tty2tft/tree/main/doc) or directly to [how to set it up](https://github.com/ojaksch/MiSTer_tty2tft/tree/main/doc/Setup.md).
+Head over to the [documentation folder how to set it up.](https://github.com/ojaksch/MiSTer_tty2tft/tree/main/doc)
 </div>
 </div>